-The HBI Scholar-in-Residence Program provides scholars, artists, writers and communal professionals the opportunity to be in residence at Brandeis University while working on significant projects in the field of Jewish women’s and gender studies.
+The HBI Scholar-in-Residence programs provide scholars, artists, writers and communal professionals the opportunity to be in residence at Brandeis University while working on significant projects in the field of Jewish women’s and gender studies.

 Scholars-in-Residence receive a monthly stipend and office space at the Brandeis University Women’s Studies Research Center.
 Applicants living outside the U.S. and those whose work has an international dimension are especially encouraged to apply.

 Scholars are invited to apply for residency at the HBI to carry out significant research and artistic projects in the field of Jewish women’s and gender studies.
 Papers written while at the HBI are included in the Donna Sudarsky Memorial Working Paper Series.

 Residencies range from one month to the full academic semester.
 Scholars may begin the residency in August but should note that not all members of the Brandeis community will be available until the start of the academic year in September.

 A decision will be announced by April 17, 2014

 Guidelines for applying to the Helen Gartner Hammer Scholars-in-Residence Program (pdf)